 She wrote her doctoral thesis at Leipzig University, where she had daily walked passed monuments to Karl Marx inscribed with proletariat epitaphs such as: “The philosophers have only interpreted the world, in various ways.
 The point, however, is to change it.”

 At King’s, she took up a permanent position lecturing on contemporary topics of political philosophy.
-It was a historic institute of the old world, with phallic pillars and weathered sandstone that seemed out of place next to the scaffolding and new development.
+It was a historic institute of the old world, with phallic pillars and weathered sandstone buildings cocooned in scaffolding.
 As is the case with most liberal arts programs, the conservativeness of the structure and the antiquated program were compensated with the privileged in- and out- of class rapport between student and teacher.
 The honours program had been developed years ago and the success of a few select students in the early years declined to near oblivion as time stretched forward and the founders retired.

 Attendance to the lectures were hit or miss depending on the material covered that semester, and most of the students would only sit in to mock the past and the weakness of bygone words.
 Those that were serious about their studies there were often those who carried the pretense one would expect to find from a bourgeois education abroad.
 Then there were the other students, the quiet ones that listened in with a grimace and refused to participate in the open discussions.